hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Using a pair makes less sense, in this context, but it's great to see you thinking about how to leverage datatypes.
 A block would be the better choice here.
 Need a strong case for why it's worth including the func, as it's not highly leverageable.
 It's also a fine example to put in a cookbook of some kind, for those who want it.

 [23:05:16](#GdwumSOW5PYSn2fpSD53vXqwsh_vRpF1f_PMUZx-LmA) <hinjolicious>:
-if we want to stick to the basic, then '% for trunc remainter, and for Euclidean modulo we can use '%% . using '// for Euclidean modulo is not "the norm", I think, people usually assumed it as integer divide, but of course nothing can stop us to be unique, according to Red's spirit! Ì†ΩÌ∏Å
+if we want to stick to the basic, then '% for trunc remainter, and for Euclidean modulo we can use '%% . using '// for Euclidean modulo is not "the norm", I think, people usually assumed it as integer divide, but of course nothing can stop us to be unique, according to Red's spirit! üòÅ

 [23:18:22](#G6Vumgjl1KZWAPfeOMcg0nIKpAVH2WsArlwROrbNt9g) <hinjolicious>:
 the logic is, we already use '/ for floating point division, so '// could denote an integer one (trunc based), and for remainder, '% could be used, or to have the same double-chars as '//, we could use '%%.